Lightbaking¶

 The script exports your scene to an fbx file and uploads it to Sketchfab.
 In that process all materials are converted to standard materials.
 That’s how the fbx exporter works in 3dsMax.
 There’s no intelligent material conversion going on where vray or physical materials are interpreted and individual settings are translated intelligently.

 When you enable lightbaking, all material settings are captured in a single, baked texture.
 This is a rather crude but effective method.
-There are now two options to apply this texture to your model by using the Publish with single material option.
+There are now two options to apply this texture to your model by using the Publish with single material

-• Enable Publish with single material (default setting): applies a single material to the uploaded model and uses the baked texture.
+(default setting): applies a single material to the uploaded model and uses the baked texture.
 This is how the exporter has always worked.
-The result is a single material in the sketchfab model which is easy to manage but if you want to tweak a single material you’re out of luck.
+The result is a single material in the sketchfab model which is easy to manage but if you want to tweak a single material you’re out of luck. - Disable

-• Disable Publish with single material: still renders a single texture but keeps the original number of materials.
+: still renders a single texture but keeps the original number of materials.
 This means that in the Sketchfab editor you can modify the individual materials of your scene: adjust opacity, metalness, roughness and so on.

-UV coordinates
+UV coordinates¶

 When baking, the script adds a new UV channel to put the baked texture in.
 The original UV channels are retained.
 This means you can use multiple UV channels in your model with Sketchfab.